ppy/osu-wiki/news/2020-07-02-mappers-report-may-june.md

 **[BringoBrango](https://osu.ppy.sh/users/10274043)** is a Canadian mapper who's been in the mapping community for about 2-3 years now and has really made a name for himself since late 2019 with his creative innovations and unique takes on the songs he maps.
 His most popular mapset so far is [Iglooghost - Bug Thief](https://osu.ppy.sh/beatmapsets/887787#mania/2033667), with his later creation set to [PSYQUI - Multitalents](https://osu.ppy.sh/beatmapsets/1024323#mania/2142612) being used in last year's osu!mania World Cup.

-However, some of his other maps that haven't got much of a spotlight unlike the other two, such as [acloudyskye - Alignment](https://osu.ppy.sh/beatmapsets/1031818#mania/2157673), which perfectly showcase what he's capable of and how to utilize certain aspects to a song to their advantage.
-The map showcases everything that BringoBrango learned over the course of his mapping career, which turned out excellently as it features LN layering schemes, jacks, heavy use of repetition, utilizing 1/6 and 1/8 flams, and especially the amount of SVs that adds a lot more to the map than it originally had such as stutters, slowjams, speedups, and so much more that perfectly craft this map together into a complex, yet mesmerizing map for anyone that dares to give it a try.
+However, some of his other maps that haven't taken the spotlight unlike the other two, such as [acloudyskye - Alignment](https://osu.ppy.sh/beatmapsets/1031818#mania/2157673), which perfectly showcases what he's capable of and how to utilize certain aspects of a song to their advantage.
+The map showcases everything that BringoBrango learnt over the course of his mapping career, which turned out excellently as it features LN layering schemes, jacks, heavy use of repetition, utilizing 1/6 and 1/8 flams, and especially the amount of SVs that adds a lot more to the map than it originally had such as stutters, slowjams, speedups, and so much more that perfectly craft this map together into a complex, yet mesmerizing map for anyone that dares to give it a try.

 Other maps of his that definitely deserve more of a spotlight are [cYsmix - Classic Pursuit](https://osu.ppy.sh/beatmapsets/730295#mania/2235782), which features more LN layering schemes, SVs, inverses, and jacks, all of which hold up the map together beautifully.